anhquan99/markdown/Books/Make time.md

 	- <mark style="background: #FFB86CA6;">The Make time hypotheses:</mark>
 		- **The highlight hypothesis:** if you set a single intension at the start of each day, we predict you'll be more satisfied, joyful and effective.
 		- **The laser hypothesis:** If you create barriers around the Busy Bandwagon and The Infinity Pools, we predict you'll focus on your attention like a laser beam.
-		- **The energize hypothesis:** If you live a little more like a prehistoric hunman, we predict you'll enhence your mental and physical energy.
+		- **The energize hypothesis:** If you live a little more like a prehistoric hunman, we predict you'll enhance your mental and physical energy.
 	- Take notes to track your results (and keep you honest)
 	- Small shift create big result.